codetyio/codety-scanner/README.md

   * Code style violations
   * Some performance issues
   * And more...
-* Support 20+ programming languages and IaC tools:
+* Support 20+ programming languages and IaC frameworks:
   * Terraform code(AWS, GCP, Azure and OCI)
   * Java
   * Python